Ivanka & Tiffany Trump's Body Language Together Is VERY Revealing

 Ivanka and Tiffany Trump have a unique relationship.
 The half-sisters are 12 years apart (Ivanka is about to turn 37 and Tiffany just turned 25).
-Tiffany was raised by her mom Marla Maples in California after she divorced Donald Trump in 1999, while Ivanka, whose mother is Ivana Trump, grew up on the East Coast.
+Tiffany was raised by her mom Marla Maples in California after she divorced Donald Trump in 1999, while Ivanka, whose mother is Ivana Trump, grew up on the East Coast of America.

 How close are they, really?
 Ahead, body language expert Patti Wood, author of Snap: Making the Most of First Impressions, Body Language, and Charisma, gives us an inside look at Ivanka and Tiffany's relationship.